 New pub: Digitalisierung und Diagnostik in Schulen – Herausforderungen für Bildungspraxis und Bildungsforschung

-Assessment, Book chapter, Computational Psychometrics, Digitalisation, Learning Analytics, Publication, Research Methods, Research topic, School, Target group
+Assessment, Book chapter, Computational Psychometrics, Digitalisation, Learning Analytics, Research Methods, Research topic, School

 In the spring of 2020, schools faced an unprecedented challenge as the pandemic disrupted traditional modes of instruction and school development.
 With on-site learning replaced by digital formats and distance communication, educators had to quickly adapt to the new normal.
 Amidst these changes, the field of education encountered specific challenges related to digital school management, digital learning, and assessing learning progress.
 Particularly, computer-aided diagnostics emerged as a valuable tool for gaining insights not only into learning outcomes but also into the learning process itself.
 Researchers became intrigued by the potential of digital media in shaping learning experiences and how the resulting data could be effectively utilized in educational practice.
 This paper explores the current challenges and potentials in computer-based, learning-accompanying diagnostics.
 The primary hurdles involve implementing suitable instruments within schools…